Markwayne Mullin: 2020 presidential election results

-In December 2020, Mullin was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
-Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated incumbent Donald Trump.
-The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.

 When campaigning for the 2022 United States Senate special election in Oklahoma, Mullin supported the claim that the 2020 election was stolen from Donald Trump.

 Abortion

-Mullin supports making abortion illegal in all circumstances, even in cases of rape, incest, or if the mother's life is at risk.
-During the 2022 Republican runoff debate, he claimed that if his wife's life were at risk during a pregnancy, neither he nor his wife would want to get an abortion.
+Mullin supports making abortion illegal in all circumstances, including cases of rape, incest, or if the mother's life is at risk.
+During the 2022 Republican runoff debate, he claimed that if his wife's life was at risk during a pregnancy, neither he nor his wife would want to get an abortion.